bjaros20/bjaros20/README.md

 ## Current Research
 - The Impact of Single Sales Factor Apportionment on State Tax Revenues: Short- and Long-Run Effects
-- Taxation in the Colonial Chesapeake
+- Tobacco Tariffs in the Colonial Chesapeake
+- Tax Abatements for Data Centers and Government Output: Short-Run Effects on Public Sector Activity

 ## Teaching
 - Graduate Instructor of Record for ECON 2110